 THIRST’s new report – drawing on over 200 authoritative references – finds that despite a plethora of human rights standards, policies and conventions, and a thriving industry, breaches of the human rights of workers and farmers persist across the tea sector.
-THIRST presents a Summary report of the Literature Review* to help the industry find ways of tackling this policy-practice gap by collaborating with civil society and other tea industry stakeholders.

 There is much that is good about the tea sector – the global popularity of its product (it is still the world’s most popular drink after water), the millions of livelihoods it supports, and the innovation, passion and creativity that has driven it for nearly two centuries, resulting in many new and better ways of organising its production and trade.

 Yet, despite the good intentions of many in the industry, on every human rights dimension we examined, there were sector-wide breaches.
 THIRST’s literature review, ‘Human Rights in the Tea Sector – The Big Picture’, found that: